Burry/Organizr-Plex-Theme/README.md

 ## Usage

 1. Make a couple changes to Organizr's JavaScript so that it looks best for Plex Theme.
 Choose an option:
-    1. *(Recommended)* Use Tronyx's custom Organizr v2 Docker image [`tronyx/docker-organizr-v2:plex`](https://hub.docker.com/r/tronyx/docker-organizr-v2/tags) with the changes pre-applied.
+    1. *(Recommended)* Use tronyx's custom Organizr v2 Docker image [`tronyx/docker-organizr-v2:plex`](https://hub.docker.com/r/tronyx/docker-organizr-v2/tags) with the changes pre-applied.
     2. Make the following manual edits to Organizr's JavaScript.
 Note that these changes will be overwritten whenever Organizr pulls a new update, pending more advanced theme support.
         1. Open Organizr's `/js/custom.min.js`, search for the string `h=40`, and change it to `h=60` so that `iframe`s compensate for Plex Theme's increased top bar padding.
         2. Add the following lines to Organizr's `/js/functions.js` inside the function `swapDisplay` case `login` under line 277 to hide all UI chrome on the login and registration page.